 Edit Content

-Netanyahu Announces Israel-Hungary Defense Pact for Joint Munitions Production Ahead of U.S. Visit
+Netanyahu Enhances Israel-Hungary Defense Pact for Munitions Production Ahead of U.S. Visit

 Israeli Prime Minister Benjamin Netanyahu stood shoulder-to-shoulder with Hungarian soldiers and revealed that Israel and Hungary are actively discussing joint munitions production.
 The initiative, he said, is designed to bolster Israel’s push for “total victory” in its ongoing war against Iran’s terror network.